We have so many different events both on and off the water. Here's a quick guide to what's what.

 Rowing races

 There are rowing events for everyone - from experienced rowers through to novices!
 All races are rowed in Regatta dinghies with wooden oars.
 Many races are as 'singles' where one person rows the boat on their own.
 Some races are as 'pairs' where you row sitting side by side another rower using one oar each, this might be two ladies, two men or mixed.
-If a rowing event in the programme doesn't state whether it's 'singles' or 'pairs' then it's 'singles'.
-'2 pair oars' is two people rowing with two oars each sitting one in front of the other.
+'Two pair oars' is two people rowing with two oars each sitting one in front of the other.
 For these races you must carry a cox on the stern seat.
 'Back Water' racing is when the rower has to row the boat backwards!
 The 'Nags Race' is for bonafide partners - one acts as the cox and directs their partner who is rowing blindfolded!
-The Rowing Relay race for the Old Characters Trophy is a team of two men and two women who have to race in particular combinations around a designated course or between Teignmouth point and Shaldon beach.
+The Rowing Relay race for the Old Characters Trophy is a team of two men and two women who have to race in particular combinations around a designated course.
 The Paddle and bottom-board race is for crews of six people paddling a regatta dinghy with paddles rather than rowing with oars!
+If you’re still confused then please find one of the ‘crew’ on the beach to find out more!

 Seine Boat races

 There are two different Seine Boat races during regatta week.
-On the Wednesday the racing is in the harbour and is for rowers who don't compete in the River Teign Rowing Club series.
-On last Sunday of Regatta week the Seine Boat racing is part of the River Teign Rowing Club Seine boat series of races that usually take place out to sea and finish in the harbour.
+On Friday racing is in the harbour and is for rowers who don't compete in the River Teign Rowing Club series.
+On the last Sunday of regatta week the Seine Boat racing is part of the River Teign Rowing Club Seine boat series of races that usually take place out to sea and finish in the harbour.
+Both races are great to compete in and fun to watch!

 Dawlish to Shaldon long distance row

-As the name suggests this is a long distance row from Dawlish breakwater to Shaldon beach, although the course may be changed because of adverse sea conditions.
+As the name suggests this is a long distance row from Dawlish breakwater to Shaldon beach, although the course may be changed if there are adverse sea conditions.
 This race kicks off the regatta each year and is rowed in regatta dinghies.
 It is fundamentally a 'pairs' race, two rowers rowing with one oar each although there are some people who row it on their own.
 It's a long race but there's always beers and pimms afterwards!

 Junior rowing